triton-inference-server/vllm_backend/README.md

 ## Building the vLLM Backend

-There are several ways to use the vLLM backend.
+There are several ways to access the vLLM backend.

 ### Option 1.
 Run the Docker Container.

-Starting in release 23.10, Triton includes a container with just the vLLM backend.
+Starting in release 23.10, Triton includes a container with the vLLM backend.
 This container has everything you need to run your vLLM model.

 ### Option 2.
 Build via the Build.py Script.
 You can follow steps described in the